blake-c-aggienetwork/cropTriage/README.md

 Accompanying application for senior design team 29 for Texas A&M ECEN 403, 404 Senior Design.

 # Changelog
+> 3/20/2021
+> - Removed placeholder names of buttons, variables
+> - Removed ability to view test data preplaced onto the app and not from REST server
+> - Reworked spacing of multiple views
+> - Added settings page which allows users to set custom IP, port for drone
+> - Reworked file management for LiDar Data
+> - Added app icon

 > 2/27/2021
 > - Added basic networking capabilities to swift app
 > - App can now send list of coordinates to local server